Hi there, if you want to communicate more authentically & improve your relationship with yourself and others, check out my YouTube channel.

 Now you’re having a legitimate conversation.
 You’ve improved your conversation skills enough to genuinely connect with people.

-Often the only thing you need to do is get the conversation started with a genuinely curious question, like lighting a fire, and they’ll keep it going for you.
+Often the only thing you need to do is get the conversation started with a curious question, like lighting a fire, and they’ll keep it going for you.
 Keep trying this until people consistently open up to you.

-Step 8: Shut up and listen.
+Step 8: Improve conversation skills by shutting up and listening.

 Just make sure you also give the other person space to talk.
 Focus on them and really try to understand who they are and what they’re talking about.